rd003/blog/content/posts/azure-app-configuration-with-dotnet-c#.md

 }
 ```

+These values are loaded from `App Configuration`.

 ## Loading keys with prefixes

 Since this can be a centralized config store, which may be shared with multiple apps.
 You want to name keys that make sense and you can easily identify them.
 Eg. `DotnetSample:Person:Name` and `DotnetSample:Color` says that these are the key of `Dotnet Sample app`.

+![import/export](/images/appconfig/KeyValueWithPrefix.png)

 To retrieve this you have to change your configuration in `Program.cs`.

-![import/export](/images/appconfig/KeyValueWithPrefix.png)

-In this ways you loads the configs that is only relevant to your application.

  ```cs
  builder.Configuration.AddAzureAppConfiguration(options =>